-Promote a Healthy and Safe Environment; reducing fall risk among the most vulnerable populations.
-We have been successful in conducting the SAFE (Survey of Adult Falls Evaluation) questionnaire in the Emergency Department.
-To date, we have collected 376 survey responses and sent out 100 Senior Home Safety kits.
-While we were able to train 4 staff members to conduct evidence-based classes in Fall Prevention.
-In 2017, the hospital experienced some difficulties with our collaborating partner, in that we were not able to use their data tracking software and therefore could not implement any classes in 2017.
-The hospital has now decided to collect the data manually.
-The classes are slated to begin later in 2018.
+Promote a Healthy and Safe Environment; reducing fall risk among the most vulnerable populations We have been successful in conducting the SAFE (Survey of Adult Falls Evaluation) questionnaire in the Emergency Department.
+To date, we have collected 967 survey responses and have given out 200 Senior Home Safety kits.
+While we were able to train 4 staff members to conduct evidence-based classes in Fall Prevention, two members of the staff transitioned to new posts.
+Also in 2017, the hospital experienced some difficulties with our collaborating partner, in that we were not able to use their data tracking software and therefore could not implement any classes in 2017.
+The hospital has instead decided to collect the data manually.
+One Stepping On class was hosted in the fall of 2018, for which 8 seniors were trained by physical therapists and other health professionals in fall prevention.
+All participants had better mobility and increased self-confidence.
+While the course curriculum was well-received, the format was not conducive to being repeated by staff members whose roles are not dedicated to this type of work.
+We will revisit other evidence-based interventions for fall prevention in 2019, such as Tai Chi for Arthritis.